 The park has everything you can imagine for kids of all ages.
 There are kiddie rides that were perfect for my four-year-old.
 And plenty of roller-coaster action.

 This is where the private guide was the most helpful of all.
 Since my four-year-old couldn’t do the big boy rides, Norman accompanied my ten-year-old and had a blast going on the roller coasters and other crazy rides, that even if I was alone wouldn’t do with him.

 This is Guatemala’s national zoo.
 I must say I that truly impressed by it.
 It has many different species of animals but the main thing is that they are not miserable in a tiny cage.
 My boy and I had a blast in this place.
 In it, you will find all the characters from the Lion King and Madagascar.

 This is an adventure park located on the Hincapie Avenue in Guatemala City.
 It is a park designed for adventurous souls where you will find a climbing wall and obstacle course, bungee jumping, gotcha, and trampolins for all ages.
 My husband and son love climbing everything they find so you can imagine how much fun it is to go here.

 This is a large park on the outskirts of Guatemala City with an amazing view of local mountains and Guatemalan volcanoes.
 It was made as a mountain bike park, but its trails can be explored on foot, and you can also enjoy some time at their delicious restaurant while the rest of your family is out biking

 Fun Restaurants for the Family in Guatemala City

 Guatemala City has tons of great places to eat.
 However, only one that is truly a different type of experience.
-Nais restaurants are a main staple to Guatemala City, but their best one to visit is the Nais Aquarium Restaurant.
+Nais restaurants are the main staple in Guatemala City, but the best one to visit is the Nais Aquarium Restaurant.

 The kids truly got a kick out of this and the food is great.
 You can find everything for every taste.